aisdos/verebelyosztag-PENdroid/README.md

  de az ellenséges seregek egyre erősebbek.
 Reménnyel telve indultál el kalandodra, és elszántan fogsz harcolni a birodalom megmentéséért.
 Ardmore rejtekhelye felé vetted az irányt, feladatod a gonosz száműzése ebből a világból örökre.

 Ardmore halála után: Ardmore elesett, a birodalom újra felvirágozhat a Te jóvoltadból.
 Hős tettedet sosem felejtik majd el.

+Angol: Ardmore, the lord of hell was started a war against the surface.
+The king's armies successfully repel the attacks, but the enemy army is getting stronger.
+You have started your adventure with full of hope, and You will fight unhesitatingly for the save of the empire.
+You headed to Ardmore's hideout, your quest is you need to banish the evil from this world ever.

+Ardmore halála után: Ardmore is fallen, the empire will rise again by Your goodness.
+Your story will never be forgotten.

 	----Credits----
 	*kép rólunk*